ClintonYounge/Math-Magicians-Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to give thanks to Microverse for equipping us will all the necessary information needed to complete this project.
+We would like to give thanks to Microverse for equipping us will all the necessary information needed to complete this project.
 As well as for providing an environment that makes me strive to grow as a developer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>